dev-z/Express-JWT-MongoDB-Mocha-boilerplate/README.md

 This project uses "dotenv" npm package to store and use enviroment variables.
 Create a .env file in the root folder.
 Inside this file, the following variables must be declared:

-* STAGE      : 'production', 'development', 'test' or 'staging'.
+* NODE_ENV   : 'production', 'development', 'test' or 'staging'.
 * PORT       : port on which to run the API server.
 * DB_NAME    : Name of the database you want to connect to.
 * DB_USER    : username with which to connect to the DB.